"זאת עגבניה מלוחה."

-This is a common confusion.
-See the Tips for the "Adj.
-Intro" skill on the Duolingo website.
-Study everything under the "Summary of Simple Phrase Structures" heading.
+This is a common confusion over grammar.
+See the "This/That" section of the Tips for the "Determiner" skill on the Duolingo website. https://www.duolingo.com/skill/he/Determiners/tips-and-notes

 This is the third time I've gone through this part of the course.
 In the past, I've found links to tips and notes helpful, because users who access the course through the app have no way of knowing they even exist.
 Finding links in the comment section has been invaluable, however, the links of yours that i have clicked on all take me to the menu screen, not to the tips and notes.
 Honestly, repeating this part of the course 3 times now has been helpful, but these links you have posted aren't working for me.
 Im not sure why.
 You have appeared agitated in some threads that people don't seem to be using them.
 This may explain why.

 To all, do NOT click the links in rich739183's comment (unless maybe if you use the web version) !
 It leads nowhere, it just makes you repeat this lesson from scratch.
 I don't remember if links were ever useful in Duolingo (on Android) but they are definitely not anymore in December 2020.

 You can spell it either way.
 The one yod is traditional, and if you have nikkud you have to use one yod.
 The two yod version is what it called "ktiv maleh" where we add a few letters as a hint for pronunciation to compensate for the missing nikkud.

 In this case the extra yod is used as a hint that the nun has a hirik and thus the word is pronounced Ag-vah-ni-yah rather than Ag-van-yah (which is a rather common mispronunciation)

 I used two yods this time, and was told it was a "typo" and I should have used one.
 Other times I have used one yod, and was told that was a typo and I should have used two.
 I have absolutely no idea when DL expects "עגבניה" to have one yod and when to have two.
 It almost seems random. :-(